mmlacak/crochess/docs/source/libcc/ccpos.rst

     Function allocates a new linked path.

-    Linked typed steps `pd_link__n` will have its ownership transferred to newly allocated path, and its inner pointer will be :c:`NULL`\ed.
+    Linked position descriptors :c:`pd_link__n` will have its ownership transferred to newly allocated path, and its inner pointer will be :c:`NULL`\ed.

     :param pd_link__n: **Ownership transfer**; linked list of position descriptors.